Notify me

 This is one of the criteria of the definition of art, from “The Art Instinct: Beauty, Pleasure, and Human Evolution”, by Denis Dutton.
 There are various versions of this concept in many definitions of art.

-Until recently, a big difference between art and watches is how they are usually seen, with watches being meant to be worn in public, although few of the more pricey ones spend most of their time securely locked in vaults.
-Most types of art tended to stay in one’s home (or in a gallery), but now we have wearable art.
 So art is not always defined by where it is displayed, such as being in a gallery, although a special focus can sometimes be significantly conferred by the way something is presented, as with 4’33” by John Cage, where the normally unnoticed sounds of the environment are given special focus by a person walking onto a stage in a concert hall, opening the lid of a piano, then (without having touched any of the notes) closing it again 4’33” later.

-Another example of the setting determining perceived value is when world famous violinist Joshua Bell went busking (playing music in the street) in the subway, playing a hugely expensive Stradivarius from 1713, and made only a small sum of money ($52.17 or £42.18), and almost half of that was from someone who recognized him.
+Another example of the setting determining perceived value is when world famous violinist Joshua Bell went busking (playing music in the street) in the subway, playing a hugely expensive Stradivarius from 1713, and made only a small sum of money ($52.17), and almost half of that was from someone who recognized him.
 Which brings up interesting concepts and questions about art, special focus, context, society, etc.

 Some art and some watches are obviously valuable to anyone seeing them, others are more discrete, with some paintings by old masters having hung on walls for generations with no-one knowing they were important.